 The first call is a draw, in my opinion, because both PowerSeeker 114EQ and AstroMaster 114EQ feature a similar aperture of 114mm (4.48”).
 Here both will capture the same amount of light and introduce you to similar clear images.

 But the game hasn’t ended yet.
 The PowerSeeker and Astromaster differ in focal length.
 PowerSeeker 114EQ brings in 900mm focal length, which will help you view wider shots.
 On the other hand, AstroMaster 114EQ features a 1000mn focal length to get your eyes on the far-reaching objects.

 The focal length is always related to the eyepiece, and here, both devices differ from one another as well.

 The PowerSeeker one intrigues 20mm and 4mm eyepiece with magnification levels of 45X and 225X.
 With the help of the Barlow lens, these eyepieces can magnify three times better, 135X to 675X.

 On the contrary, the Astromaster 114Q features two eyepieces, 20mm and 10mm, respectively, but no Barlow lens included.
 They can develop a magnifying capacity of 50X to 100X, which is much lesser than PowerSeeker 114EQ.

-Lastly, the focal ratio is to discuss about.
-Here the PowerSeeker 114 EQ has a focal ratio of f/8, whereas the AstroMaster 114EQ steps ahead slightly with f/8.7 though both are intended to be slow-mo telescopes.
-Delivering almost a similar vision of the narrow field, but AstroMaster kind of rules with extra narrow field vision.
+Lastly, the focal ratio is to discuss.
+Here the PowerSeeker 114 EQ has a focal ratio of f/8, whereas the AstroMaster 114EQ steps ahead with f/8.7 though both are intended to be slow-mo telescopes.
+Delivering almost a similar vision of the narrow field, AstroMaster rules with extra narrow field vision.